 For more than a decade, the creator economy has been defined by personalities.
 Creators built audiences.
 Brands chased engagement.
 Platforms fought for attention.

 The first wave of the creator economy was about distribution.
 The second wave was about monetization.
-The next wave is about coordination: systems that help creators, brands, platforms, and networks manage complexity at scale.
+The new bottleneck is coordination: systems that help creators, brands, platforms, and networks manage complexity at scale.

 This is where many of the most valuable product and intellectual property opportunities now live.
 Not in the video, the post, or the channel, but in the software layer that determines who gets discovered, who gets paid, who owns what, and which content moves across which platform.